ehainer/docusign/README.md

 # Docusign

-Trying to simplify the Docusign creation process.
+Trying to simplify the Docusign creation process and making the Docusign REST api more accessible for future use.

-<span color="red">**Note:** This gem is used on a different project and will likely only ever be updated as needed to support that project... unless I happen to become overcome with boredom and decide to implement a bunch more features.</span>
+**Note: This gem is used on a different project and will likely only ever be updated as needed to support that project... unless I happen to become overcome with boredom and decide to implement a bunch more features, and can tolerate trying to decrypt Docusign's API documentation for more than 3 minutes.**

 ## Installation